night/betterttv/README.md

 ---
 We use [ESLint](https://eslint.org/) to ensure a consistent code style and avoid buggy code.

-Running ```gulp``` will automatically check for any errors in the code.
+Running ```npm run lint``` will automatically check for any errors in the code.
 Please fix any errors before creating a pull request.
 Any warnings produced prior to your changes can be ignored.

 **Live Linting with Sublime Text:**